Immersive, concentrated,

-Immersive, concentrated, embodied and transformative theatre training
+embodied and transformative theatre training

-The school offers two courses: The One-Year Acting Training Course and The Six-Month Theatre Creation Course.
+The school offers two courses: the One-Year Acting Training Course and the Six-Month Theatre Creation Course.

 Main Courses